sofronie/tests-vmcai-2024/README.md

   These are the tests described in the VMCAI 2024 paper [1], and are included <br>
   in the folder <b>CP-Algorithm-Verification</b>.  <p>
 - <b>then with Z3-4.4.1 and Z3-4.8.15 on a 12th Gen Intel(R) Core(TM) i5-12400 CPU @ max 5.6GHz, 18MiB cache.</b> <br>
-  These tests are described in the extended version of the VMCAI 2024 paper, which appeared in CORR [2] and are included in the folders <b>CP-Algorithm-Verification-Z3-4.4.1</b> and <b>CP-Algorithm-Verification-Z3-4.8.15</b>
+  These tests are described in [2] (the extended version of the VMCAI 2024 paper) and are included in the folders <b>CP-Algorithm-Verification-Z3-4.4.1</b> and <b>CP-Algorithm-Verification-Z3-4.8.15</b>

 The folders contains the following subdirectories: